AndrewHyland757/yoga-website/README.md

 ![Screenshot of ethos section](assets/images/screenshot-ethos.jpg)
 * This provides a brief description of the retreat and its location.
 * The image conveys a sense of calm and intropection reflecting the journey and self-discovery available on offer.
-* This generates interest and intrigue about whats on offer.
+* This generates interest and intrigue for the user.

 ### Offers Section
 ![Screenshot of offers section](assets/images/screenshot-offers.jpg)